herraa1/msx-joydolphin-v2/README.md

 The enclosure allows access to the USB port of the Arduino Nano without having to open it.

 [<img src="images/msx-joydolphin-v2-acrylic-case-closed-usb-side.png" height="300"/>](images/msx-joydolphin-v2-acrylic-case-closed-usb-side.png)

+> [!NOTE]
+> The height of the acrylic enclosure for msx-joydolphin-v2 has been reduced, so the Arduino Nano must be soldered in the same way as when using the plastic enclosure.

 ### Plastic